 - agree your right to the freehold and accept your terms (or propose alternative terms); or

 - not agree your right and give reasons why not (which will then need to be determined by the county court); or

-- any leaseback proposals must be specified(see below)
+- any leaseback proposals must be specified.

-The freeholder will not be obliged to sell the freehold if he can prove to the court that he intends to demolish and redevelop the whole or a substantial part of the building.
+The landlord will not be obliged to sell the freehold if he can prove to the court that he intends to demolish and redevelop the whole or a substantial part of the building.
 This can only apply where at least two-thirds of all the leases in the building are due to terminate within a period of five years from the date of service of the Initial Notice.

-In cases where the freeholder fails to serve a Counter-Notice by the date specified in the Initial Notice, the participating leaseholders may apply to the county court for a Vesting Order.
+In cases where the landlord fails to serve a Counter-Notice by the date specified in the Initial Notice, the participating tenants may apply to the county court for a Vesting Order.
 This is an order allowing them to acquire the freehold on the terms of the Initial Notice (including the premium proposed).
 The court, if satisfied of the right to enfranchise, will grant the Order.
 The application must be made to the court within six months of the date on which the Counter-Notice should have been received.